waimea-igdaikee/300dtd-cadet-planner-website/docs/4-review.md

 ## Addressing Relevant Implications

-### Accessiblity
+### Accessibility

+Accessibility in this project has been about making sure everyone, regardless of ability and device, can use my site.

+Throughout the development process, I've designed with mobile devices in mind, meaning that the layout is just as easy to use on a phone as it is a computer.
+To make sure my site works on all devices, including older ones that may not be able to correct semantic HTML mistakes.
+I've also validated all my pages with the W3C Markup Validation Service.

-I've made sure to use colour to supplement, and not be the main feature, of buttons etc. For example, the role delete button is red, which may be indistiguishable from green to a colourblind person - but the red is only one indication that the button deletes - it also clearly says "delete", and a confirmation popup also shows:
+I've made sure to use colour to supplement, and not be the distinguishing feature, of user inputs like buttons - for example, the role delete button is red, which may be indistinguishable from green to a colourblind person - but the red is only one indication of the button's purpose - it says "delete", and a confirmation popup also shows:

 ![Confirmation popup for delete](screenshots/review_confirm.png)

-I've also selected a readable font size, and checked with stakeholders (including older officers with impaired vision) that it is easy to read.

-Buttons are also big and easy to press.
+I've selected a readable font size and confirmed with end-users (including older officers with impaired vision) that my site is easy to read and that buttons are big enough to comfortably press on both the desktop and mobile layouts.

 ### Functionality